shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 ```
 1. Perform a cross-media search using the tools provided
 2. Try logging into certain social media with a username can provide the last two digits of a phone number/email IDs
 3. Generate variations of usernames using provided tools and generate email IDs based on the given name
+4. Github repo and commits is nutorious for leaking the developer's data usine the .patch at the end of a commit
 ```
 **EMAIL-IDS**
 ```